 Hyundai.
 In Korean, it means “modernity.”
 With technology like solar sun roofs for EV charging and state-of-the-art collision avoidance, that moniker fits.
 Although Hyundais are rather affordable, you’ll probably need a car loan to make your dream a reality.

-Use our auto loan calculator to determine how much car you can afford.
+Use our car affordability calculator to determine how much car you can afford.

-Note that these average monthly payments are based on the manufacturer’s suggested retail price (MSRP).
+These average monthly payments are based on the manufacturer’s suggested retail price (MSRP).
 We did not factor in any dealer fees, title transfer fees or add-ons.
-Also, your monthly payment depends on factors that are unique to you.
-These include your loan amount and, in some cases, where you live and the model you’re buying.

-If you’re curious why some of our low-credit borrowers pay less monthly than higher-credit borrowers, it’s because of loan terms.
-Experian data shows that those with higher credit scores typically choose shorter loan terms.
+Some borrowers with excellent credit have higher monthly payments because people with higher credit scores typically choose shorter loan terms.
 Shorter loan terms result in a higher monthly payment but less overall interest.

 Learn more about how we calculated average monthly Hyundai payments.